hitobito/development/README.md

 Additionally you need **git** to be installed and configured.

  ⚡ This manual focuses on Linux/Ubuntu.
-Hitobito development also runs on other plattforms with some adjustions.
+Hitobito development also runs on other plattforms with some adjustments.

 ## Preparation